litchipi/blog/posts/infosec/git_code_audit_viewed_as_rust_programmer.md

 It may be ok to use unsafe blocks in these situations:

 - Writing to a memory address in embedded systems and kernel code
-- Importing code from another programming langage, like C
+- Importing code from another programming language, like C
 - Having a global mut pointer, in single threaded application, and only if really necessary
 - When implementing the [Quake 3 inverse square root][quake3_inv_sqrt] function,